 I associated pain with money deep in my psyche.
 This was one of many bad experiences with money and how people behave around it that I used to create bad association with money.

-The first step to healing is to understand and then make a concious decision as an adult whether you accept these associations or beliefs.
+The first step to healing is to understand where you current relationship has come from and then to make a conscious decision; as an adult; whether you accept these associations or beliefs.
 First you need to understand.

 I have an exercise for you that really helped me to figure out a lot of my money beliefs.
 I want you to write a letter to money.
 Break out a pad and paper or your laptop and write to money.